postgis/postgis-workshops/postgis-intro/sources/en/upgrades.rst

 .. code-block:: sql

-  -- If you are upgrading from PostGIS 2.5 or later:
+  -- If you are upgrading from PostGIS 2.5 or later
+  -- and want the latest installed version
   SELECT postgis_extensions_upgrade();

-  -- If you are upgrading from an earlier verison ALTER EXTENSION postgis UPDATE TO '2.5.5';
+  -- If you are upgrading from an earlier version
+  -- you have to specifically turn on the version you want ALTER EXTENSION postgis UPDATE TO '2.5.5';

 .. _pg_upgrade: http://www.postgresql.org/docs/current/static/pgupgrade.html